 What is a website and what’s involved in owning one?

-In 2017, most of us have an idea of what a website looks like and what it can do for a business.
+Most of us have an idea of what a website looks like and what it can do for a business.
 A website is much more than a flyer or a printed brochure because with the interactivity afforded by the Internet, the website is something more like an office online.
 It can sell while your staff is sleeping, answer questions, give directions and even offer instant access to documents or downloads.

 Beyond that basic understanding, most people have no idea what the building blocks are that are required to achieve a site online, sometimes even after owning one.
-As a web developer, I’ve seen this lack knowledge cause a great many misunderstandings in regard to solutions for sticky situations that result in the website going down, sometimes indefinitely.
+As a web developer, I’ve seen this lack of knowledge cause a great many misunderstandings in regard to solutions for sticky situations that result in the website going down, sometimes indefinitely.
 It’s great to make note of some of these elements in a central location reserved for your website’s details on your computer for later retrieval.

 Your office, online.